OncoRNALab/PeakPrime/README.md

 - `data/` – Reference annotations, transcriptome indices, and any fixed resources required to run the workflow.
 - `results/` – Workflow outputs generated for the manuscript (per-gene primers, QC tables, and figures).
-- `docs/` – Manuscript-specific notes, figure descriptions, and supplemental material.
-- `env/` – Conda environment definitions for each workflow module.
-- `workflows/` – Nextflow pipeline definitions invoked for the manuscript runs.
+- `scripts/` - Rscripts to reproduce the manuscript figures

 Populate each directory with the finalized assets before publication submission.